 The skirt has a simple drape and flows nicely with the knit cotton material.
 In addition, the cold shoulder sleeves really add a cute accent to the dress.
 As a result, the dress is flattering for all figures and remains modest enough to wear for any casual occasion.

-The design is super simple to execute.
-This upcycle t-shirt project is perfect for beginners to learn how to sew.
+The design is super simple to execute and this upcycle t-shirt project is perfect for beginners to learn how to sew a dress.
 Pick your favorite color oversized t-shirt and start to make DIY cold shoulder t-shirt dress for yourself!

-Transforming old clothes into new clothes is extremely fulfilling.
-Explore these fun beginner DIY fashion projects that will help guide your upcycled clothing journey.
+Transforming old clothes into upcycled clothing is extremely fulfilling.
+Explore these fun beginner DIY fashion projects that will help guide your transformation journey.

 - Oversized T-shirt